White-striped free-tailed bat: Taxonomy

-Gregorin and Cirranello in their work found that Koopman treated T. kuboriensis, as a subspecies of T. australis, and formed a clade with T. australis.
-These two species display eight characteristics that make them distinctly morphologically from the other Tadarida.
-The most significant characteristic is a keel present between the nostrils, a synapomorphy combining this clade.
-Likewise, T. kuboriensis and T. australis lack hair on the tragus and do not have thorn-like hairs on the face.
+Koopman included these species in Tadarida with T. kuboriensis as a subspecies of T. australis.
+Gregorin and Cirranello found that these two species formed a clade distinct from other Tadarida, differing in eight morphological characters.
+The most significant of these is a keel present between the nostrils, a synapomorphy combining this clade.
+Likewise, T. kuboriensis and T. australis lack hair on the tragus and do not have thornlike hairs on the face.

-The presence of hair on the tragus is a synapomorphy for non-Australian Tadarida.
-With the relationship between T. kuboriensis and T. australis and their morphological uniqueness acknowledged, when compared with other species of Tadarida, both species should be recognized under the established generic name Austronomus Troughton 1943 (type species Austronomus australis) Gray, 1834.
+The presence of hair on the tragus is a synapomorphy for non-Australasian Tadarida.
+Based on these results, Gregorin and Cirranello (2016) recommended recognition of Austronomus Troughton 1943 based on the type species Molossus australis Gray, 1834.

-There has been much consideration given to the seniority of what genus name to use for the white-sided free-tailed bat.
-The international Commission on Zoological Nomenclature (ICZN) recognises Tadarida (Rafinesque, 1814) as the senior authority before Nyctinomus, (Geoffroy, 1818).
-Therefore, Tadarida, Rafinesque 1814 has precedence.